flux-framework/flux-accounting/doc/man1/flux-account-edit-user.rst

 .. program:: flux account edit-user

 :program:`flux account edit-user` allows for the modifications of certain fields for a given association.
-Passing the ``--bank`` option will specify a specific row for the update to be applied.
+Passing the ``-B/--bank`` option will specify a specific row for the update to be applied.
 If left out, the update will be applied across all of the rows in ``association_table`` where ``username`` is found.

 The list of modifiable fields for an association are as follows:

-.. option:: --userid
+.. option:: -i/--userid

     The userid of the association.